Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Simulation studies

-\subsection{Simulation 1: Two-Component Gaussian expert model}
+\subsection{Simulation 1: two-component Gaussian expert model}

 Consider a two-component mixture of varying-coefficient models obtained by specifying Model (\ref{main_model}) with $C = 2$.
 We first generate covariates $X$ and $Z$ from the standard normal distribution and draw $u$ from the uniform distribution $U(0,1)$.
-To generate $Y$, we specify $\phi\{\cdot\}$ as a Gaussian distribution density function, $g(\cdot)$ as an expit function, and the coefficient functions are specified as follows:
+To generate $Y$, we specify $\phi\{\cdot\}$ as a Gaussian distribution density function, $g(\cdot)$ as an expit function.
+We first consider \textbf{Coefficient Setting 1}, where the coefficient functions are specified as follows:

 The sample size is fixed at $n=500$, and the simulations are repeated 200 times.

 We implement the VCMoE method as described in Section \ref{subsec_est} on the simulated data, where the kernel function $K(t)$ in the estimation is chosen as the Epanechnikov kernel $K(t) = 0.75(1-t^2)_{+}$.
 Following the likelihood cross-validation criterion described in Section~\ref{sec:bandwidth_selection}, the selected optimal bandwidth is $h = 0.21$.
 To assess the performance of the method under this choice and its sensitivity of $h$, we additionally consider two bandwidths: $h=0.18$ and $h=0.24$, respectively, corresponding to values below and above the optimal choice.
 The performance is evaluated by RASE.